 CONSOLIDATION OF TWO DCs INTO ONE Supply of more than 2,200 stores in over 100 countries from one DC

 SIMPLIFIED PROCESSES FROM GOODS RECEIPT TO GOODS ISSUE

-Mango was founded in 1984 and has its headquarters in Lliça d´Amunt (Barcelona).
+Mango was founded in 1984 and has its headquarters in Lliça d’Amunt (Barcelona).
 Today, they are one of the world's leading fashion chains.
-The company specializes in fashion selling apparel, shoes, bags and accessories both online and in over 2,200 brick-and-mortar stores.
+The company is selling apparel, shoes, bags and accessories both online and in over 2,200 brick-and-mortar stores.
 The Spanish company is represented in over 100 countries.

 The growth over the past years made it necessary to consolidate the supply chain.
 In order to optimize delivery times and reduce fulfillment costs, Mango opted for a central distribution center in the Catalan municipality of Lliça d’Amunt.
 Thanks to the system's scalability, Mango is equipped for its growth plans and has the necessary flexibility to adjust to changes in the order structure or its business model.

-The goods from the automatic mini-load warehouse are first repackaged into totes at toting stations and then stored in the shuttle system.
+Items retrieved from the mini-load system are first repackaged into totes at toting stations before they are stored in the shuttle system.
 The shuttle warehouse serves as a highly dynamic buffer for order fulfillment via picking workstations or sorters, depending on the order type:

-A special highlight of the overall solution is the enormous automatic push/pull carton warehouse on two levels with 850,000 storage positions.
-This makes maximum use of each cubic meter of the warehouse's footprint.
+A special highlight of the overall solution is the enormous automatic push/pull carton warehouse on two levels with 850,000 storage locations.
+This makes maximum use of space of the warehouse's footprint.
 It is used for inventory storage, order consolidation as well as a dispatch buffer for flat and hanging goods (packed as flats in cartons prior to shipping).

 The following topics might be interesting for you as well – Learn more about our services and if you have any questions, contact us!